 - Southern Circuit

-While Northern Tanzania Destinations are great for wildlife viewing throughout the year; Western circuits are great for those who are looking for true adventure and less crowded Tanzania Safari.
+While Northern Tanzania Destinations are great for wildlife viewing throughout the year; Western circuits are great for those who are looking for true adventure and a less crowded Tanzania Safari.

-In case of beach relaxation for your vacation, Zanzibar Island or Stone city is an exotic destination for relaxation, fun activities, and honeymoon and water sport activities.
+In case of beach relaxation for your vacation, Zanzibar Island or Stone city is an exotic destination for relaxation, fun activities, and honeymoon and water sports activities.
 You shouldn’t miss these amazing Tanzania Safari Parks for any chance in this lifetime.

 Serengeti National Park

-A Tanzania Safari Tours is not complete without safari in the most famous safari park in the world: Serengeti National Park.
+A Tanzania Safari Tours is not complete without a safari in the most famous safari park in the world: Serengeti National Park.
 This park hosts the most extensive population of wild animals on earth and has a complex and untouched ecosystem.
 Serengeti means “endless plains” in the language of the Maasai, a description that the Serengeti completely lives up to.
 Even the (long) drive towards your accommodation is one continuous safari!
 The park is usually described as divided into three regions: Serengeti plains, Western corridor and Northern Serengeti.
 The latter is where we can witness wildebeest and zebra migrating in their millions during the Great Migration, following the ancient rhythm of Africa’s seasons.
 This is one of the most impressive natural events in the world.
 No matter which part of the park and in which season you visit, very few people forget their first encounter with the Serengeti.

 En-route Game drive

-Full day of Game Drive
+A full day of Game Drive

-Early in the morning you leave your accommodation for a full day safari!
-This is when Africa can reveals its cool side, so you should wrap up warm for the start of your day.
+Early in the morning, you leave your accommodation for a full day safari!
+This is when Africa can reveal its cool side, so you should wrap up warm for the start of your day.
 Your guide will bring you as close as possible to the wildlife.
 Few predators hunt during the heat of the day, so the early morning is the best time to observe the thrill of the chase.
 It is also a magical time, with the subtle light dappling the landscape, the birds awakening and the sense of a great adventure beginning to unfurl.
 You visit the heart of the Serengeti, Seronera Valley.
-This valley is often termed as the ‘classic’ Serengeti; short grass plains with all different kind of wild animals ranging from the impressive lion to the naughty mongoose.
+This valley is often termed the ‘classic’ Serengeti; short grass plains with all different kinds of wild animals ranging from the impressive lion to the naughty mongoose.
 These full day safaris are the best way to see the full range of what this magnificent park has to offer.